parsingphase/parsingphase.github.io/tech/LLMs/theAlignmentProblem.md

 **A system capable of mimicking human mind and emotion without any form of ethical or moral backstop is utterly incompatible with use in a companionship role.**

-I’ve written elsewhere as to how the unique interaction mechanism of chatbots directly strikes the human vulnerability to pareidolia of mind, thereby inherently gaining a level of trust and authority that is utterly inappropriate for stochastic systems.
+I’ve written [elsewhere](psychologicalFactors.md) as to how the unique interaction mechanism of chatbots directly strikes the human vulnerability to pareidolia of mind (AKA the "Eliza Effect"), thereby inherently gaining a level of trust and authority that is utterly inappropriate for stochastic systems.
 LLMs present a threat model we’ve simply not evolved to handle, and providers deliberately play on this, describing them as sentient, thinking and feeling.
 And so, we see a growing trend of use of LLMs as companions, even romantic partners, which presents both distinct dangers to the user while they do work, and impactful feelings of betrayal, even bereavement, when a given model used in this way is deprecated.
 Of course, if the providers’ claims were true, this would be murder - so, we have to assume they don’t believe their own hype.
 But, it does highlight just how easily these tools can be withdrawn by monopoly providers.

 **A system’s presentation as a “human replacement” is incompatible with simultaneous claims that it’s “just a tool”.**